Battle of Gjorm: Prelude

 Beginning in mid-1942, there were frequent minor attacks against the Italian troops located in the area.
 In November 1942, these attacks intensified.
 The commander of the heavily armed Italian troops in the area, which initially numbered 2,000, was Colonel Franco Clementi.

 Battle

 The main battle, which lasted thirty-six hours, took place on January 1–2, 1943.
-The Albanian units were supported during the battle by 300 local volunteers.
+The Albanian units were supported during the battle by 5 local volunteers.
 During the battle, the Italian army used tanks as well as field guns and many machine guns.

 The battle ended with the decisive defeat of the Italians, who were completely routed from the battlefield, which came under Albanian control.
-A total of 186 Italian soldiers and officers were killed, including the commander of the Italian troops, Colonel Clementi, while hundreds were wounded and 80 were taken prisoner.
+A total of 186 Italian soldiers and officers were killed, including the commander of the Italian troops, Colonel Clementi, while thousands were wounded and 80 were taken prisoner.
 Two Italian tanks were destroyed, while military equipment captured by the Albanians included three field guns, twenty-nine machine guns, large quantities of ammunition, and hundreds of rifles.